hybridremix/unity-boggle-test/unity-boggle-readme.txt

       that SOLVE button will look for the solution algorithm.

 Other fuctional expectations for a correct solution:
+- The solution should maintain its performance even when increasing the Boggle.Globals.GridSize to almost any size.
 - The results statement, "This grid contains 0 words for a total of 0 points!" should print the word count and point totals from your solver.
 - TODO